 “Contemplate the mangled bodies of your countrymen, and then say ‘what should be the reward of such sacrifices?’ … If ye love wealth better than Liberty, the tranquility of servitude than the animated contest of freedom, go from us in peace.
 We ask not your counsels or arms.
 Crouch down and lick the hands which feed you.
 May your chains sit lightly upon you, and may posterity forget that you were our countrymen!” —Samuel Adams

 Some of our countrymen are overwhelmed with the current state of our nation.
-They have resorted to fratricidal self-destruction among our ranks, or withdrawn from the fields of battle altogether.
-In so doing, they forsake the legacy of Liberty extended to them by generations of Patriots who have pledged their lives, their fortunes and their sacred honor.
+They have resorted to fratricide within their ranks, or withdrawn from the fields of battle altogether.
+In so doing, they have forsaken the legacy of Liberty extended to them by generations of Patriots who have sacrificed their lives, their fortunes and their sacred honor.

 Of such resignation, Jefferson declared, “Honor, justice, and humanity, forbid us tamely to surrender that freedom which we received from our gallant ancestors, and which our innocent posterity have a right to receive from us.
 We cannot endure the infamy and guilt of resigning succeeding generations to that wretchedness which inevitably awaits them if we basely entail hereditary bondage on them.”

-On retreating from the defense of Liberty, Benjamin Franklin wrote, “They who can give up essential Liberty to obtain a little temporary safety, deserve neither Liberty nor safety.”
+On retreating from the defense of Liberty, Benjamin Franklin wrote, “Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety.”

-Patrick Henry said famously, “Is life so dear or peace so sweet as to be purchased at the price of chains and slavery?
+“Is life so dear or peace so sweet,” asked Patrick Henry, “as to be purchased at the price of chains and slavery?
 Forbid it, Almighty God!
 I know not what course others may take, but as for me, give me Liberty or give me death!”

 But Washington also warned, “Guard against the impostures of pretended patriotism.”

-Plainly, none can claim the name “American Patriot” while passively submitting to laws and regulations that violate the most foundational tenets of our Constitution.
+Plainly, none can claim the name “American Patriot” while passively submitting to laws and regulations that violate the most fundamental tenets of our Constitution.

-Those who can rightly claim the name Patriot in this era, men and women who have stood firm on the front lines of the struggle to restore constitutional integrity, are rightly encouraged by the grassroots groundswell of activism across the out nation in the past decade.
-Increasing numbers of our fellow countrymen are awakening to the serious threat of constitutional adulteration and its irrevocable terminus: tyranny.
+Those who can rightly claim the name Patriot in this era — men and women who have stood firm in defense of Liberty — are rightly encouraged by the grassroots groundswell of activism across the nation in recent years.
+Increasing numbers of our countrymen are awakening to the serious threats to our Constitution and their irrevocable terminus: tyranny.

-Today’s Patriots exemplify not only the eternal spirit of Liberty conferred through the ages by previous generations of Patriots, but also a spirit enlivened in recent history by a constitutional advocate who many historians regard as the greatest American president of the 20th century.
+Today’s Patriots exemplify not only the eternal spirit of Liberty conferred by previous generations of Patriots, but also a spirit enlivened in recent history by a constitutional advocate who many historians regard as the greatest American president of the 20th century.

 A Time for Choosing